Last update: April 8th, 2021 at 11:29 am

 Growing up in Canada as I did, you learn a lot about the traditions of this famous event and can probably even rattle off the name of its mascot, Bonhomme Carnaval.
 Although I never had a chance to attend as a child, I was delighted to bring my own kids when the stars aligned and an opportunity presented itself.

-The Carnaval de Québec is not the only reason you should visit Quebec City, however.
+The winter carnival in Quebec is not the only reason you should visit Quebec City, however.
 It is truly one of the prettiest cities in North America.
 Part of the beauty of this 400 year old city is the European charm of its narrow cobblestone streets, and the historic stone buildings within its fortified stone walls.

-10 Fun Attractions for Kids at The Quebec Winter Carnival
+10 Quebec Winter Carnival Activities

 The Ice Hotel – L’Hôtel de Glace

 Painstakingly made anew each year (with a unique theme), the Ice Hotel is a must for a winter visit to Quebec City.
-Even if you are a not one of the lucky few ticking spend the night at an ice hotel off of your bucket list, be sure to stop by for a tour.
+Even if you are a not one of the lucky few ticking spend the night at an ice hotel off your bucket list, be sure to stop by for a tour.

 Bonhomme’s Ice Palace

 Where else would Bonhomme Carnaval live but in a castle made of ice !
 This is the Quebec Winter Carnival’s version of Santa’s Workshop and is sure to delight kids both big and small.
 It is the perfect place to have a meet and greet with the famed snowman and get that keepsake photo.